ibm-cloud-docs/cloud-object-storage/info/advanced_endpoints.md

 Requests must be sent to the endpoint associated with a given bucket's location.
 If you aren't sure where a bucket is located, there is an [extension to the bucket listing API](/docs/services/cloud-object-storage/api-reference?topic=cloud-object-storage-compatibility-api-bucket-operations#compatibility-api-list-buckets-extended) that returns the location and storage class information for all buckets in a service instance.

 As of December 2018, we have updated our endpoints.
 Legacy endpoints will continue to work until further notice.
-Please update your applications to use the [new endpoints](https://control.cloud-object-storage.cloud.ibm.com/v2/endpoints).
+Please update your applications to use the [new endpoints &lpar;JSON&rpar;](https://control.cloud-object-storage.cloud.ibm.com/v2/endpoints).
 {:note}